-255 A Survey of Calculus (5) #UC:CSU
+255 A Survey of Calculus (5) IIUC:CSU

-Prerequisite: Mathematics 240 with a grade of "C" or better or equivalent preparation and a satisfactory score on the Intermediate Algebra Placement Less.
+Prerequisite: A grade of "C" or better in Mathematics 240, or equivalent high school preparation and a satisfactory score on the Intermediate Algebra Placement test.

 Develops differential and integral calculus of a single independent variable.
 Includes analytic geometry, algebraic, exponential, logarithmic, and trigonometric functions.
 Provides a brief introduction to the calculus of functions of several variables.
 Designed for Life Science majors.